J. E. Franklin

-J. E. Franklin (born August 10, 1937) is an American playwright, best known for her play Black Girl, which was broadcast on public television in 1969, staged Off-Broadway in 1971, and made into a feature film in 1972.
-She has written and adapted eleven plays for television, theater, and film.
+J. E. Franklin (born August 10, 1937), who publishes under the name J. e.
+Franklin, is an American playwright, best known for her play Black Girl, which was broadcast on public television in 1969, staged Off-Broadway in 1971, and made into a feature film, Black Girl (1972 film).
+She has written and adapted plays for television, theater, and film.

-Biography
+Early life

 She was born Jennie Elizabeth Franklin in Houston, Texas, to Robert Franklin and Mathie Randle.
 She was the eleventh of thirteen children.
-Her father operated the family's store and her mother worked as a maid in the homes of wealthy white families.
+Her father was a cook who operated the family's store and her mother worked as a maid in the homes of wealthy white families.
 Due to the alternating work and sleep schedules of her parents, there were strict rules about not making noise at home.
-She nearly drowned in a gully at the age of three.
-For a time there were six children in one bed, as the family rented out their house and lived in the store.
+She adapted a signal system of her mother's ("used whenever a stranger was around and she did not want to admonish us publicly") to create one that was only understood by herself and her brother, so that they could communicate and noiselessly through "an elaborate system of facial expressions and body language."
+Once, on a bus, she and her brother were thought to be deaf-mutes.
+She was also an excellent mimic of sounds.
+"When she visited her grandparents [her maternal grandfather had remarried], who lived in the country [she called it "Grandpa's Country"], she could mimic the clucking of their chickens so accurately that her grandparents thought that the birds themselves were present."
+For a time there were six children in one bed at home, as the family rented out their house and lived in the store.
 Later, she worked alongside her mother, making beds, ironing, and peeling potatoes.
 "I was a domestic worker," she recalled.
 While doing domestic work she witnessed disrespectful words hurled at white women from their own family members.

-After she learned how to write at school, she collected pencils and tablets of paper to write on, and her mother brought her cast-off fairy-tale books to read from the houses she worked in.
-She later said that Cinderella was an influence on Black Girl.
+After she learned how to write at school, she collected pencils and tablets of paper to write on.
+"As a young writer, I soon learned how to scan the school yard, streets, and trails children traveled on their way to and from school for the pencils or pens I could find.
+I wrote everything on the front and back of each page.
+Paperbags, napkins, and inside of boxes after the foodstuffs had been eaten – all existed for my use.
+And, even today, I can barely check the impulse to pick up lost pens and pencils when I see them lying around.
+Poverty has a way of making one form habits."
+Her mother brought her cast-off books to read from the "white peoples' houses where she worked.
+They were filled with stories of talking pigs, fiddling cats, thrifty hens, and a host of other beings...
+One story, Cinderella, introduced me to the themes of the missing parent, the stepparent, and the siblings who were not whole sisters or brothers."
+She said that Cinderella was an influence on her play Black Girl, and that the play was not autobiographical.